MultifactorLab/multifactor-radius-adapter/README.md

 **__** - nesting separator.
 Case is **not important**.

-> Note: if the name of the configuration file contains whitespace characters, when forming the name for the environment variable, these spaces must be replaced with an underscore character: `my rad` -> `my_rad`.
+> Note: if the name of the configuration file contains whitespace characters, when forming the name for the environment variable, these spaces must be ignored: `my rad` -> `myrad`.

 Alternative way:
 ```xml